-According to Florida law, credit card conviction is when a person uses a credit card illegally or through fraudulent means, to make purchases of goods or services amounting to less than $100, or uses the card less than three times in a six-month period, then it is considered a first degree misdemeanor offense.
+According to Florida law, credit card fraud is when a person uses a credit card illegally or through fraudulent means, to make purchases of goods or services amounting to less than $100, or uses the card less than three times in a six-month period, then it is considered a first degree misdemeanor offense.

 “This low level form of credit card fraud is punishable with up to one-year jail term and a fine.
 The fine can be up to $1,000 or may even be twice the amount of loss suffered by the victim, whichever is higher.” -criminal case study

 Under Florida Law, when the perpetrator uses the credit card fraudulently for purchasing goods or services amounting to $100 or more, or uses the card three times or more within a six month period, then it is a third degree felony offense.